Areas of Practice

 - B.A., cum laude, University of California, Berkeley, English Literature, 1999

-Jessica Woelfel focuses her practice on a broad range of commercial litigation matters, including business torts, contract litigation, employment litigation, and real estate litigation.
+Jessica Woelfel focuses her practice on a broad range of commercial litigation matters, including business torts, contract litigation, employment litigation, franchise law, and real estate litigation.
 Ms. Woelfel has substantial experience in all phases of litigation, including investigation, drafting of pleadings, discovery, motion practice, settlement negotiations, and trial.
 She is licensed in all state and federal Courts in Nevada and California, and regularly litigates issues in both states.
 Ms. Woelfel also regularly provides general advice and counsel to her business and employment law clients.
 Prior to joining McDonald Carano Wilson, Ms. Woelfel was an attorney at the San Francisco office of Sonnenschein Nath & Rosenthal LLP, where she focused on civil litigation and business-related matters.

 Commercial & Complex Litigation:

 Ms. Woelfel has diverse expertise in handling complex business disputes and the claims typically arising from them, including, but not limited to, breach of contract, interference with contract, fraud, negligence, breach of fiduciary duty, unfair trade practices, discrimination and harassment.
 Some of her most recent representations include: AmeriGas, a class action alleging negligence and multiple cases alleging negligence and strict liability; MV Transportation v.
 STATA et al, a case alleging breach of contract; D.R.
 Horton, Inc., in multiple cases alleging mortgage fraud; Lakeside Mortgage Company, in multiple cases alleging fraud and breach of fiduciary duty.

 Employment & Labor Law: